2016 North Carolina Council of State election

-The North Carolina Council of State elections of 2016 were held on November 8, 2016, to select the ten officers of the North Carolina Council of State.
+Elections were held in North Carolina on November 8, 2016, to select the ten officers of the North Carolina Council of State.
 This elections coincided with the presidential election, elections to the House of Representatives, elections to the Senate and state elections to the General Assembly and judiciary.
 Primary elections were held March 15.

 The ten members of the North Carolina Council of State are statewide-elected officers serving four-year terms.
 The pre-election partisan makeup of the Council of State consisted of 6 Democrats and 4 Republicans.
 After the election, the partisan makeup was reversed, with 6 Republicans and 4 Democrats winning.
 Three incumbents were defeated: Governor Pat McCrory (R), Superintendent of Public Education June Atkinson (D), and Commissioner of Insurance Wayne Goodwin (D).

 Additionally, Republicans flipped the Treasurer in an open race from the Democrats, while Democrats held the open Attorney General race.

 Governor

 Republican Pat McCrory, the incumbent, faced Democratic nominee Roy Cooper, the incumbent North Carolina attorney general, and Libertarian nominee Lon Cecil in the general election.
 Cooper won with 49% of the vote.